-- School Council
+- o School Council

-- Online Safety
+- o Online Safety

 - Road safety travel ambassadors

-- Health & Safety
+- o Health & Safety

 - o Faith Team

-- o Prefects
+- Prefects

 - Rotakids (our active charity group)

 Sharing concerns

 We work with children, parents and staff to create a culture of trust and openness.
 The school has an ethos of mutual respect expressed through our Christian and British Values and Rights and Responsibilities (behaviour code).